alexeibex/alexeibex.github.io/Contracts.md

-##### Sufficient Consideration
+#### Sufficient Consideration
+Any bargained-for act or forbearance constitutes consideration.
+There is no mutuality requirement.

 #### Case: *[Hamer v.
 Sidway](https://www.lexisnexis.com/lawschool/resources/p/casebrief-hamer-v-sidway.aspx)*

 - Plaintiff appealed from an order of the Supreme Court in the Fourth Judicial Department (New York), which reversed a judgment in his favor in an action to enforce a contract.

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> Forbearance or abandonment of legal right to use tobacco and alcohol in exchange for the payment of a sum of money was sufficient consideration to enforce the contract.</li>
     <li><b>Facts:</b> A testator made an agreement with his nephew that if he refrained from drinking liquor, using tobacco, swearing and playing cards or billiards for money until he reached the age of twenty-one, the testator would pay him $ 5,000.
 The nephew fulfilled his obligation.
 When the nephew informed his uncle, it was agreed that the uncle would first keep the money on interest.
 Unfortunately, the uncle died before any money could be transferred to the nephew.
 Filing a case for sum of money with the trial court, the judgment was rendered in favor of the nephew but later on reversed by the General Term of the Supreme Court.
 The case was elevated on appeal to the Court of Appeals of New York.</li>
-    <li><b>Issue:</b> Is a promise to abandon ones legal right to use tobacco and alcohol considered sufficient consideration to enforce a contract?</li>
+    <li><b>Issue:</b> Is a promise to abandon ones legal rights to use tobacco and alcohol considered sufficient consideration to enforce a contract?</li>
     <li><b>Rule:</b> Consideration means not so much that one party is profiting as that the other abandons some legal right in the present, or limits his legal freedom of action in the future, as an inducement for the promise of the first.</li>
-    <li><b>Conclusion:</b> It is Enough that something is promised done forborne or suffered by the party to whom the promise is made as consideration for the promise made to him.</li>
+    <li><b>Conclusion:</b> It is enough that something is promised done forborne or suffered by the party to whom the promise is made as consideration for the promise made to him.</li>
       <ul>
         <li>It is sufficient that he restricted his lawful freedom of action within certain prescribed limits upon the faith of his uncle's agreement</li>
         <li>The Court held that the right to use and enjoy the use of tobacco is a right that belongs to the nephew and is not forbidden by law.
 The abandonment of its use is a sufficient consideration to uphold the promise because such abandonment was the inducement for the promise.</li>